 The beaching of MP is non-negligible in the North Sea (Gutow et al., 2018) even if it is still poorly understood and often ignored (Neumann et al., 2014) or resulting from the low-resolution current and wind conditions (Gutow et al., 2018).
-Here we distinguish two flow types, the first based on NEMO and NWS data which has impermeable boundary conditions at the coast, and the second which includes Stokes drift and diffusion, thus allowing beaching.
+Here, we distinguish two types of dynamics.
+The first one, that includes NEMO and CMEMS data, is the general ocean circulation.
+It has impermeable boundary conditions at the coast.
+The second includes Stokes drift and diffusion.
+It is a process allowing